undervan-code/handtrainer/README.md

 -**Tacticboard**

 The *Tacticboard* tool allows you to create and save different handball game tactics.
 To use the *Tacticboard*, simply select the players from the dropdown menu and drag them onto the field.
-You can draw lines and arrows to indicate movements and strategies, and you can save your tactics by clicking the Save button.
+You can draw lines and arrows to indicate movements and strategies.

 -**Timer**